fieldtrip/website/development/simbio_plan.md

     * Integrate functions to construct a source space for a given model in vista format.
     * Integrate vgrid to  produce a model in vista format from a given labeled MRI image.

 *  MEG will be integrated at a later stage.
 We would need functions that produce FEM-models of the given MEG sensors automatically.
 This is not trivial and will need some time, care and testing (Somebody should be paid for doing it, it is nothing that can be done besides the normal work).

-# Applications
+## Applications

 to be discussed

-# External links
+## External links

 - https://www.mrt.uni-jena.de/simbio/index.php/Main_Page
 - http://www.rheinahrcampus.de/~medsim/vgrid/index.html
 - http://www.ant-neuro.com/products/asa
 - http://www.sci.utah.edu/cibc/software/106-scirun.html

-# FieldTrip FTP link

 - ftp:/ftp.fieldtriptoolbox.org/pub/fieldtrip/